josecarlosgt/Web-Design-and-Development/README.md

 </html>
 ```

-To start creating your webpage, write down the code above in a text file using a source-code editor (e.g., VS Code).
+To start creating your webpage, write down the code above in a text file using a source-code editor (e.g., VS Code, Notepad ++).
 Save the text file with the name "index.html".
 As a convention, any website's home page or main page is located in a file called index.html.

 Now, try to open it using a web browser by clicking on the index.html file.
 When opening the text file in the browser, you should get a blank page.
 Alternatively, you can use the local development server provided by the Live Server extension of VS Code.